vivianandi/programming-lang-suggester/README.md

 ## Description

-_{This is a webpage to practice creating a form with event handlers and branching.}_
+{This is a webpage to practice creating a form with event handlers and branching.}

 ## Setup/Installation Requirements

-* Accessible using any web browser.
+* Accessible using any web browser

 ## Known Bugs